edisoncor/edisoncor-theme/README.md

 This sample color theme is for personal use and contains two TextMate themes.

 Text Mate themes describe the theming rules used for syntax highlighting.
-Each rule consists of one or more scope selectors and a set of styles.
-To learn more about scopes and how they're used, check out the [color theme](https://code.visualstudio.com/api/extension-guides/color-theme) documentation.

-You can directly use .tmTheme files in your extensions or import/convert them with VS Code's extension generator [yo code](https://code.visualstudio.com/api/get-started/your-first-extension).

 ## Theme Descriptions

 ### Edisoncor Theme

 "Edisoncor Theme" is a dark theme designed to provide a comfortable coding experience with soft colors and balanced contrasts.
 This theme is ideal for working in low-light environments and reduces eye strain during long coding sessions.
+The main colors include a dark editor background (#1D272C) and light foreground text (#f2ebe2), with highlights in shades of blue and green.

 ### Edisoncor Light Theme

 "Edisoncor Light Theme" is a light theme that offers a clean and bright appearance.
 It is perfect for well-lit environments and provides excellent readability with vivid and well-defined colors.
+The main colors include a light editor background (#FFFFFF) and dark foreground text (#000000), with highlights in shades of blue and orange.

 ## Repository